anhquan99/markdown/Technical/Software architecture/Clean Architecture.md

 Flexible | Rigid

 # Traditional Database Centric Architecture
-- Create unecessary coupling
+- Create unnecessary coupling
 - Business logic tends to be placed as close to the data as possible.
 In case of relational databases, it is usually DB functions and stored procedures
 - Application code is often considered to be secondary.
 The development is usually started with modeling the database structure.
 Application code conforms to the model built in DB
-# Loose coupling and High chesion
+# Loose coupling and High cohesion

 Cohesion | Coupling
 ------------ | ------------